Songtech-0912/Natron-Design-Docs/src/index.md

 * Create immersive and engaging experiences that breathe life into Natron
 * Create a recognizable visual identity that will represent our project
-* Laying down a foundation of intuitive tools that will help Natron grow
+* Laying down a foundation of intuitive tools that make Natron stand apart from the crowd

 Translating these abstract guiding principles something tangible is what design aims to do.
 The *implementation* is the hard part, but it's also what ultimately counts, and that's what we will discuss in these docs.